 8. Add ~1 cup of the enchilada sauce to the baking pan, and spread in an even layer across the bottom.

-9. Fill a tortilla with the mushroom tofu mixture (see photo above).
+9. Fill a tortilla with the mushroom tofu enchilada filling (see photo above).
 Then, place it seam side down in the prepared pan.

 10. Continue filling tortillas and placing them in the pan.
 While I am filling tortillas, I like to butt the wooden spoon handle up against the finished tortillas.
 As I add to the pan, it puts a little pressure on the finished tortillas, and keeps them rolled up (see photo above).